Jack Jones (American football): Las Vegas Raiders

 On November 14, 2023, Jones was claimed off waivers by the Las Vegas Raiders, reuniting with former high school and college coach Antonio Pierce.
 In a Week 15 game against the Los Angeles Chargers, Jones snagged a one-handed interception on an errant screen pass from Chargers quarterback Easton Stick.
 He returned it for a touchdown, capping off Las Vegas’ scoring in a stunning 63-21 victory.
 Then the next week on Christmas Day, in a Week 16 victory against Kansas City Chiefs, he intercepted a Patrick Mahomes pass, returning it for his second touchdown in two weeks.
 Following the touchdown, in celebration, Jones offered the intercepted ball to a young Chiefs fan.
 Jones then snatched the ball back after the child reached out to grab it.
 The clip went viral, leading Jones to explain that he wasn’t trying to steal the ball from the child but instead from an adult fan standing behind the child and his parents attempting to steal it.

 On April 6, 2025, Jones was released by the Raiders.

 Miami Dolphins

 On July 26, 2025, Jones signed with the Miami Dolphins.
+On November 16, Jones intercepted a pass on the first play of overtime against the Washington Commanders, giving the Dolphins excellent field position and setting up the game-winning field goal.
+He started all 17 games for Miami during the regular season, recording one interception, six pass deflections, two forced fumbles, and 77 combined tackles.

+San Francisco 49ers

+On April 13, 2026, Jones signed with the San Francisco 49ers on a one-year contract.